 Jeffrey Miller, Allison Krause, William Schroeder, and Sandra Scheuer.

 The shootings shocked the nation and escalated protests across the country.
 Kent State immediately closed.
 Many colleges and universities cancelled classes for the remainder of the academic year.
-Neil Young’s even wrote a song, “Ohio,” commemorated the shootings.
+Neil Young’s even wrote a song, “Ohio,” commemorated the mass shootings.

 Why did members of the Guard shoot into a crowd of unarmed students?